-Consider your skillset and what industry you would be interested in working in.
-It may be an industry you’ve had previous experience in, or you may be looking to apply to your skills to a new area.
+Consider your skill set and what industry you would be interested in working in.
+It may be an industry you’ve had previous experience in, or you may be looking to apply your skills to a new area.
 Whatever you choose, ensuring you have some familiarity with it can be a big help.

 Play to your strengths and search for businesses for sale that match your expertise, as this can result in a much smoother transition for the existing business, customers and staff.
-It is important that you know your market; if you are entering a new industry, do your research.
+You must know your market; if you are entering a new industry, do your research.

 When you have decided on the type of business you want to buy and have found the right business for sale, it is important that you carefully consider the financial side of things.
 Make sure you are confident that the business is financially viable, and that it is worth the asking price.

-This is crucial in making sure you are paying a fair price, as well as having a transparent overview of the business’ current financial condition.
+This is crucial in making sure you are paying a fair price, as well as having a transparent overview of the business's current financial condition.

 If you’ve been happy with everyone you’ve seen so far, the next step is to negotiate a deal.
 Make sure the business fits your budget; consider the profitability and the risk factors involved.
-It is crucial that you don’t overstretch yourself.
+You mustn’t overstretch yourself.